jeremybwilson/shopify-muck/README.md

   theme_id: "PUT YOUR THEME ID HERE" #Needs the quotes around the ID value
   store: muckboot-usa.myshopify.com
   ignore_files:
-    - settings_data.json # Uncomment this line to avoid resetting theme settings
+    - settings_data.json # Uncomment this line to avoid resetting theme settings - COPY THIS FROM A THEME IF YOU DONT HAVE LOCALLY!ß

 # production: # KEEP THIS COMMENTED OUT FOR NOW!
 #   password: 123456789012345678901234567890ab